 - High School Transcript: An official transcript must be sent directly from the high school to the Admissions Office.
-Transcript must post all courses completed and a minimum grade point-average (GPA) of 3.00 and/or test scores listed below.
+Transcript must post all courses completed.

 - GED or HiSET transcript: A complete official General Educational Development (GED) or High School Equivalency Test (HiSET) score report/transcript must be sent directly from the Department of Education from the state in which the exam was given to the Admissions Office.

-- ACT/SAT Scores: All first-time incoming freshmen under the age of 21 are required to take either the American College Test (ACT) or the Scholastic Aptitude Test (SAT) Reasoning Test, with the exception of those applicants that meet the Minimum Core with AP Credit by Exam requirements or Rigorous Core without Test requirements.
+- ACT/SAT Scores: All first-time incoming freshmen under the age of 21 entering a four-year degree program are required to take either the American College Test (ACT) or the Scholastic Aptitude Test (SAT) Reasoning Test.
 MSU-Northern does not accept the SAT Subject Tests (formally SAT II Subject Test) for admissions purposes.
 The test results are used in determining admission status, awarding certain scholarships, and in assisting with academic planning.
 Applicants who have graduated three or more years prior to the semester in which they intend to enroll are not required to submit ACT/SAT test results.